 What conditions have mistakenly been attributed to food allergy?

-Studies have shown that individuals who are prone to migraines can have their headaches brought on by histamine, which is one of the compounds that mast cells produce in an allergic reaction.
+Research studies have shown that individuals who are prone to migraines can have their headaches brought on by histamine, which is one of the compounds that mast cells produce in an allergic reaction.
 The theory that food allergies can cause migraine headaches, however, is unproven.
-There is also inadequate scientific evidence to support the claims that food allergies can cause or aggravate rheumatoid arthritis, osteoarthritis, tension-fatigue syndrome, cerebral allergy (headaches and difficulty concentrating), environmental-toxic reactions, or hyperactivity in children.
+There is also inadequate scientific research evidence to support the claims that food allergies can cause or aggravate rheumatoid arthritis, osteoarthritis, tension-fatigue syndrome, cerebral allergy (headaches and difficulty concentrating), environmental-toxic reactions, or hyperactivity in children.